Culpeper County High School

 Culpeper County High School (CCHS) is a high school in Culpeper County, Virginia.
-Culpeper County High School was built in 1969, expanded in 2001 and significantly renovated between 2013 and 2015.
+The current Culpeper County High School was built in 1969, expanded in 2001 and significantly renovated between 2013 and 2015.

+The Original Culpeper High School was the Ann Wingfield Building on East Street in downtown Culpeper.
+In 1949, Culpeper High School was moved north of town into what is now known as Floyd T. Binns Middle School.
+That building served as Culpeper High School until the late 60's.
+In the fall of 1951 the school name was changed from Culpeper High School to Culpeper County High School.
+In 1969, Culpeper High School was moved to its current location.

 Facilities

 The building is split into three levels.